Would?

-"Would?" is a song by American rock band Alice in Chains, written by guitarist and vocalist Jerry Cantrell as a tribute to his friend Andrew Wood, lead vocalist of Mother Love Bone, who died in 1990.
+"Would?" is a song by the American rock band Alice in Chains from the Singles: Original Motion Picture Soundtrack (1992) and their second studio album, Dirt (1992).
+Columbia Records serviced the song to US radio on June 8, 1992.
+It was written by guitarist and vocalist Jerry Cantrell as a tribute to his friend Andrew Wood, lead vocalist of Mother Love Bone, who died in 1990.
 Cantrell sings the verses of the song, while Layne Staley sings the chorus.

 The song first appeared on the soundtrack to the 1992 film Singles—where the members of Alice in Chains make a cameo appearance—and later appeared on the band's second studio album Dirt, also released in 1992.
 "Would?" was released as a single and peaked at No. 31 on Billboards Mainstream Rock Tracks chart in 1992, at No. 19 in 1996, and in 2019 the song peaked at No. 15 on the Hot Rock Songs chart after it was featured in the trailer for the season 2 of the Netflix show The Punisher.
 The song was included on the compilation albums Nothing Safe: Best of the Box (1999), Music Bank (1999), Greatest Hits (2001), and The Essential Alice in Chains (2006).
 An acoustic version performed on Alice in Chains' MTV Unplugged in 1996 was released in a live album and DVD.
 In 2009, "Would?" was named the 88th Best Hard Rock Song of All Time by VH1.

 Lyrics

 The song, written by guitarist/co-vocalist Jerry Cantrell, concerns the late lead singer of Mother Love Bone, Andrew Wood, who died of a heroin overdose in 1990.
-It was produced, engineered, and mixed by Dave Jerden.
+It was produced, engineered, and mixed by Rick Parashar.

 In the liner notes of 1999's Music Bank box set collection, Jerry Cantrell said of the song:

 I was thinking a lot about Andrew Wood at the time.
 We always had a great time when we did hang out, much like Chris Cornell and I do.
 There was never really a serious moment or conversation, it was all fun.
 Andy was a hilarious guy, full of life and it was really sad to lose him.
 But I always hate people who judge the decisions others make.
 So it was also directed towards people who pass judgments.

 Reflecting on the song in a 2017 interview, Cantrell said:

 A really significant thing for all of us - was kind of a heavier foreshadowing of some things that would directly affect us and our friends - was the death of Andy Wood.
 That song was me thinking about him like we all did, and trying to put that down and just kind of write a little ode for him.
 Because he wasn't there, and everything was taking off...
 It was a nice thing to be able to use that song, it was very poignant I thought, because we kind of carried him with us.